Find Affordable College Courses

 $4,248 Average Tuition & Fees

 Our analysis found Washtenaw Community College to be the best value school for health and medical administrative services students who want to pursue a degree in Michigan.
-Located in the suburb of Ann Arbor, Washtenaw Community College is a public college with a fairly large student population.
+Located in the large suburb of Ann Arbor, Washtenaw Community College is a public school with a fairly large student population.

 The average tuition and fees for an in-state undergraduate at Washtenaw Community College are $4,248 a year.

-Full Health & Medical Administrative Services at Washtenaw Community College Report
+Read full report on Health & Medical Administrative Services at Washtenaw Community College

 $3,263 Average Tuition & Fees

-You’ll be in good company if you decide to attend Wayne County Community College District.
-It ranked #2 on our 2023 Best Value Health/Medical Admin Services Schools in Michigan list.
+Out of the 59 schools in Michigan that were part of this year’s ranking, Wayne County Community College District landed the # 2 spot on the list.
 Located in the large city of Detroit, WCCCD is a public college with a fairly large student population.

 Full Health & Medical Administrative Services at Wayne County Community College District Report